 - Even when they aren’t steamed up, it’s hard to read the small print…I find this harder, the older I get….know what I mean?
 You have to get down to eye level to read the temperature.

 - These are still not real expensive, around $10.00.
 There’s no glass bulb, so nothing steams up….it’s easy to read.
 The metal on the bottom helps to ensure that the glass tip doesn’t touch the bottom of the pan.

 - They are no more accurate in my opinion and experience than the cheaper glass ones.
-I’ve calibrated my Taylor several times and it reads different each time, the last time at around 195 degrees, way more less accurate than my glass ones.
+I’ve calibrated my Taylor several times and it reads differently each time, the last time at around 195 degrees, way less accurate than my glass ones.

 Just in case you don’t know, water generally boils at 212 degrees, depending on what part of the world you live in.
 If you are at sea level, it will boil at 212 degrees.
 Here are the easy steps to calibrating your candy thermometer.